Timeline for the day of the September 11 attacks: 8:00 a.m.

 Because Flight 11's transponder is off, the pilots do not know the location of their target.
 When Flight 11 crashed, its track disappeared from radar.
 NEADS spends the next several minutes watching their radar screens in anticipation of Flight 11 returning a radar contact.
 However, unknown to NEADS at the time, Flight 11 has already impacted the North Tower.
-NEADS will not become aware of the crash at the World Trade Center until 8:50am.
+NEADS will not become aware of the crash at the World Trade Center until 8:50 am.

-8:47:39: Boston Center and New York Center contact other flight controllers in the area, stating that they have lost Flight 11.
-Roughly a minute later, New York Center passes on information supplied by Kennedy Tower about a fire at the World Trade Center.